tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

 ## Create Our Angular Mobile App ##

-<p>Now that you have Angular CLI installed, you can generate an Angular2 Mobile App: Then create a directory for your Angular2 projects.
+<p>Now that you have Angular-CLI installed, you can generate an Angular Mobile App: Then create a directory for your Angular projects.
 On my computer I have a directory called "Angular."
 From inside that directory using the <b>CMD prompt in administrator mod</b>e create your "first-app" as follows:</p>

     Select a folder - I used C:\Angular C:\Angular&gt;ng new first-app --routing--style=scss